geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * Write the text of the widget

-* Format the text through the [Text editor toolbar](text-editor-toolbar.md)
+* Format the text through the [Text Editor Toolbar](text-editor-toolbar.md)

 !!! note
     None of these options are mandatory, you can add the widget to the map without filling in these fields.

-An example of Text widget could be:
+An example of text widget could be:

 <img src="../img/widgets/text-ex.jpg" class="ms-docimage"/>

 ### Table

-Adding a Table widget to the map, a panel like the following opens:
+Adding a table widget to the map, a panel like the following opens:

 <img src="../img/widgets/table-panel.jpg" class="ms-docimage"  style="max-width:450px;"/>

 The toolbar on the top of this panel is similar to the one present in [Chart section](widgets.md#chart).
-Here the user is allowed to select the fields that will be displayed in the widget.
+Here the user is allowed to select the layer fields that will be displayed in the widget.

 !!!warning
     At least one field must be selected in order to move to the next configuration step.